Who is eligible for government student loans?

 What other financial assistance am I eligible for?

-It’s advisable to make an appointment with your settlement/school counsellor to discuss other options for financial assistance, as there are charities, foundations and private companies who give out scholarships for youth to pursue their post-secondary education.
+It’s advisable to make an appointment with your settlement/school counsellor to discuss other options for financial assistance, as there are charities, foundations and private companies that offer scholarships for youth to pursue their post-secondary education.
 However, be sure to read their eligibility requirements carefully – some of them are specifically for Canadian citizens and permanent residents.